apache/calcite/site/_docs/howto.md

 Before you start:

 * Set up signing keys as described above.
-* Make sure you are using JDK 8 (not 7 or 9).
+* Make sure you are using JDK 1.7 (not 1.8).
 * Check that `README` and `site/_docs/howto.md` have the correct version number.
-* Check that `NOTICE` has the current copyright year.
 * Set `version.major` and `version.minor` in `pom.xml`.
-* Make sure build and tests succeed, including with `-P it,it-oracle`.
-* Make sure that `mvn javadoc:javadoc javadoc:test-javadoc` succeeds
-  (i.e. gives no errors; warnings are OK)
-* Make sure that `mvn apache-rat:check` succeeds.
-(It will be run as part of the release, but it's better to trouble-shoot early.)
-* Decide the supported configurations of JDK, operating system and Guava.
-These will probably be the same as those described in the release notes of the previous release.
-Document them in the release notes.
-To test Guava version x.y, specify `-Dguava.version=x.y`
-* Optional extra tests:
-  * `-Dcalcite.test.db=mysql`
-  * `-Dcalcite.test.db=hsqldb`
-  * `-Dcalcite.test.slow`
-  * `-Dcalcite.test.mongodb`
-  * `-Dcalcite.test.splunk`
 * Trigger a
   <a href="https://scan.coverity.com/projects/2966">Coverity scan</a>
   by merging the latest code into the `julianhyde/coverity_scan` branch, and when it completes, make sure that there are no important issues.
-* Add release notes to `site/_docs/history.md`.
-Include the commit history, and say which versions of Java, Guava and operating systems the release is tested against.
 * Make sure that
   <a href="https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20AND%20status%20%3D%20Resolved%20and%20fixVersion%20is%20null">
   every "resolved" JIRA case</a> (including duplicates) has a fix version assigned (most likely the version we are just about to release)

-Create a release branch named after the release, e.g. `branch-1.1`, and push it to Apache.
+Create a release branch named after the release, e.g.
+`branch-avatica-1.9`, and push it to Apache.

 {% highlight bash %}
-$ git checkout -b branch-X.Y
+$ git checkout -b branch-avatica-X.Y
-$ git push -u origin branch-X.Y
+$ git push -u origin branch-avatica-X.Y
 {% endhighlight %}

 We will use the branch for the entire the release process.
 Meanwhile,